gttturin/tab_cycle_monitor_sis/README.md

 Cycling can be disabled by pressing a toolbar button.

-Cycling time is currently every 5 seconds (TODO: make this configurable).
+Cycle time is 5 second by default.